-Oscillation occurs when nodes join and leave the network repeatedly so that the total number of nodes fluctuates exceeding and returning below the NST on a sequential basis.
+Oscillation occurs when nodes join and leave the network repeatedly so that the total number of nodes fluctuates, exceeding and returning below the NST, on a sequential basis.
 This causes performance degradation in CML due to frequent phase shifts.
-The level of oscillation is characterized by the number of nodes that oscillates and the frequency of oscillation.
+The oscillation level is characterized by: